viktor-shepel/yupana/README.md

 ```c
 optional_number_t eval(const char* expression);
 ```
-Is a function that evaluates text with arithmeic expression `expression`.
-It returns optional number with encapsulated double precision value for well formed expression, and error for malformed one.
+Is a function that evaluates text with arithmetic expression `expression`.
+It returns optional number wich encapsulates double precision value for well formed expression or error for malformed one.
 ```c
 optional_number_t number = eval("0.1 + 0.2");
 number.valid == true;